-Prerequisite: ACT Reading score of 19, COMPASS Reading score of 83, or grade of "C" or higher in ACAD 0213 Reading.
+Prerequisite: ACT Reading score of 19, COMPASS Reading score of 83, ACCUPLACER Reading score of 78, or a grade of "C" or higher in ACAD 0213 Reading.
 Offered in the fall and spring semesters.
 This course provides instructions in using Outlook to send and receive electronic mail; manage the storage of incoming and outgoing mail; organize schedules and events; and maintain contact lists, to-do lists, and notes.
 In addition, students will learn to integrate Outlook with other Microsoft Office applications.

-Prerequisite: ACT Reading score of 19, COMPASS Reading score of 83, or grade of "C" or higher in ACAD 0213 Reading.
+Prerequisite: ACT Reading score of 19, COMPASS Reading score of 83, ACCUPLACER Reading score of 78, or a grade of "C" or higher in ACAD 0213 Reading.
 Students should type 25 words per minute or be concurrently enrolled in ACAD 0501L Beginning Keyboarding.
+Students should type 25 words per minute or be concurrently enrolled in ACAD 0501L Beginning Keyboarding.
+Offered in the fall and spring semesters.
 Offered in the fall and spring semesters.
 This course is designed for all users of Windows-based applications (such as Word, Excel, PowerPoint, etc.).
 Instruction includes creating folders, copying and moving files and folders, finding files, setting up and organizing file systems on the computer, customizing the desktop, and setting other Windows options.